openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 **Wealth Level**: 4

-*Those willing to undergo the invasive procedure will thank themselves the next time they take a bullet in the heat of battle and their biomod compensates for the pain with adrenaline.*
+*Those willing to undergo the invasive procedure will thank themselves the next time they take a bullet in the heat of battle and their biomod compensates for the pain with an automatic adrenaline pump.*

 Heal 3, Persistent (Heal)